schazers/calhacksAR/README.md

 -------------------------------------------------------------

 We're here if you have any questions!
-Find as at the Expo table, especially in the afternoon Saturday all the way through judging Sunday.
+Find as at the Expo table in the lofted area above the central tables within the Plaza floor.
+We'll be there especially in the afternoon Saturday all the way through judging Sunday.

 Good luck!
 We can't wait to see what people make!